MeganKJones/the-secret-bookshelf/README.md

 # The Secret Library 📚

-The Secret Library is a book tracking application built with **FastAPI** and **Python**.
+The Secret Library is a book tracking application built with **FastAPI** and **Python 3.12**.
 Users can log in, track, and manage books they've read, along with metadata like reading completion dates, ratings, and authors.
 This project demonstrates a complete REST API implementation using FastAPI, including authentication, CRUD operations, and a database connection.

 ## Features